Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 • Sleep disturbance.

-The drug is not prescribed to patients under the age of 18 years.
+Patients under the age of 18 years, the drug is not prescribed.
 Also, the medicine should not be taken by people with diagnosed photosensitivity.

 The drug belongs to the group of oxyquinolines, has a wide spectrum of action.
-It is prescribed for infectious, bacterial prostatitis complicated by fungal infection.
-The medicine can be prescribed for both an adult man and a child or adolescent.
-Tablets are also prescribed as a prophylactic agent.
+It is prescribed for infectious, bacterial prostatitis, complicated by a fungal infection.
+The medicine can be prescribed to both an adult man and a child, a teenager.
+Tablets are also prescribed as a prophylactic.

-For chronic infections, an intermittent course of Nitroxalin therapy is recommended.
-The first period of therapy is 14 days, then a break for two weeks and a second course - 14 days.
-The drug is well tolerated, although side effects in the form of a rash are possible.
+In chronic infections, a course of Nitroxaline therapy with a break is recommended.
+The first period of therapy - 14 days, then a break for two weeks and a second course - 14 days.
+The drug is well tolerated, although side effects in the form of a rash may occur.

 • Levofloxacin.